karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Sublime
 There's a `project.sublime-project` in case you use sublime.
 Edit it and make sure the paths to the folders within the Odin compiler directory are correct.
 I put those as part of my project so I can quickly jump to symbols within core & raylib.

+## VS Code
+Included there are Debug and Release tasks for VS Code.
+If you install the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension, it's possible to Debug the project code with the included Debug task.

+A task to build and hot reload is also included, build, run and rebuild with `Ctrl+B` or `Command Palette` -> `Task: Run Build Task`.

 ## Questions?

 Ask questions in my gamedev Discord: https://discord.gg/4FsHgtBmFK